liuxin0824/BCV-LR-discrete/README.md

-# Videos are Sample-Efficient Supervisions: Behavior Cloning from Videos via Latent Representations (NeurIPS 2025)
+# Videos are Sample-Efficient Supervisions: Behavior Cloning from Videos via Latent Representations

+implementation will be available later